danortega2014/Panel-Data-Analysis-/README.md

 There were a lot of significant years that affected the number of no votes.
 Adjusted R-squared increased to .75, meaning 75% of the variation of no_votes is explained by the model.
 ```
-# You can also you need this function to get cluster robust standard errors clustered by time. (can be group or both)
+# can use this function to get cluster robust standard errors clustered by time. (can be group or both)

 coeftest(Pooled2,vcov.=vcovHC,cluster="time")
 ```

-Fixed

 # 2.)
 Fixed Effects
 Takes into consideration group variable